k-takata/minpac/README.md

-minpac: A minimal package manager for Vim 8 (and NeoVim)
+minpac: A minimal package manager for Vim 8 (and Neovim)
 ========================================================

 Overview
 --------

-Minpac is a minimal package manager for Vim 8 (and NeoVim).
+Minpac is a minimal package manager for Vim 8 (and Neovim).
 This uses the [packages](http://vim-jp.org/vimdoc-en/repeat.html#packages) feature and the [jobs](http://vim-jp.org/vimdoc-en/channel.html#job-channel-overview) feature which have been newly added on Vim 8.